Exercise 33: While Loops

 - Rewrite the script again to use this function to see what effect that has.

-- Now, write it to use for-loops and range instead.
+- Write it to use for-loops and range.
 Do you need the incrementor in the middle anymore?
 What happens if you do not get rid of it?